tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.TensorArray.md

 The name of the `TensorArray` (even if passed in) is uniquified: each time a new `TensorArray` is created at runtime it is assigned its own name for the duration of the run.
-This avoids name collissions if a `TensorArray` is created within a `while_loop`.
+This avoids name collisions if a `TensorArray` is created within a `while_loop`.

 ##### Args: